The Quran in verse 74:30 states that there are 19 angels appointed to watch over the affairs of Hell.

 Thus, due to the Quran’s own mathematical system that it prophesized in verse 74:31 heavily rejecting these two verses, this caused Rashad Khalifa to come to the conclusion that these two verses did not come from God and are man-made additions to the Quran.

-As it turns out, it is not just the Quran’s mathematical system rejecting this, but historical documents and the contents of these two verses indicate that they are “pretty sus” as someone from Gen-Z (like me) would say.
+As it turns out, it is not just the Quran’s mathematical system rejecting this, but historical documents also indicate that they are “pretty sus” as someone from Gen-Z (like me) would say.

 Historical Documents